Bloom Into You: Characters

 Touko is a 16-year-old high school girl and the student council president.
 She had trouble experiencing feelings of love until she met Yuu.
-While on the outside she seems dependable and unshakable, inside she has hidden her fears and desires especially when it comes to everyone else comparing her to her deceased sister.
-Only Yuu has deduced this and seen her vulnerable side.
+While on the outside she seems dependable and unshakable, she has hidden her fears and desires, especially when it comes to everyone else comparing her to her deceased sister.
+Yuu and Sayaka have deduced this, while only Yuu has seen her vulnerable side.